Central Ohio is growing. People want to live here!

 Another reason housing is too expensive is that people aren’t earning enough money—due in part to a concept called wage stagnation.
 Unfortunately, slow wage growth and rising inequality is the new norm in the United States.
 Companies aren’t paying workers enough to survive, and they haven’t for decades.
 However, incomes for the top 10% of earners have grown substantially—leaving the rest of the workforce out of luck.

 While we can’t control how much money workers earn, we can advocate for more housing to help alleviate the housing shortage in our region.
-This is a small part of increasing the quality of life for everyone in Central Ohio.
+When housing is scare, landlords and developers have the upper hand.
+Tenants with limited housing options are forced into housing that isn’t right for them.
+A larger range of housing options will help give tenants more agency and flexibility.
+This is one small part of increasing the quality of life for everyone in Central Ohio.

 We must re-populate our urban core.